photo: Stephanie Zollshan — The Berkshire Eagle

 Made possible by:

-We use the arts as a vehicle to cultivate inquiry, well-being, and innovation for positive social impact.
+We use the arts as a vehicle to inspire and cultivate more peaceful selves and community.